Skip to main content

 Approaching dates and deadlines

-Below are some approaching dates and deadlines for spring term 2023.
-For a full list of dates, see the 2023 Spring Term Calendar.
+Below are some approaching dates and deadlines for summer term 2025.
+For a full list of dates, see the 2025 Summer Term Calendar.

-• May 29Memorial Day Holiday (no classes held).
+• July 4 — Independence Day (Observed), College Holiday (no classes held).

 The Registrar’s Office is located at 105 McNutt Hall.